phidatahq/phidata/README.md

 ## What is phidata?

-Phidata is a framework for building AI Assistants with memory, knowledge and tools.
+Phidata is a framework for adding memory, knowledge and tools to LLMs.

 ## Why use phidata